When you are camping in the wild or hiking to increasing your endurance, your electronic devices are the first ones to give up.

 Power banks with a solar charger are a great option as you can charge them during the day and use it at night time.
 Alternatively, you have a simple power bank and get external portable solar panels.

-This comping and outdoors centered solar panels are very handy and can generate anywhere from 50W to 200 W of electricity depending on their size.
+This camping and outdoors-centered solar panels are very handy and can generate anywhere from 50W to 200 W of electricity depending on their size.

-If you have to recharge heavy-duty power stations like Anker Powerhouse or Jackery PowerStation, you will need bigger solar chargers with a higher power generation capabilities.
+If you have to recharge heavy-duty power stations like Anker Powerhouse or Jackery PowerStation, you will need bigger solar chargers (Amazon) with higher power generation capabilities.

 Accessories – travel case for power banks

 If you are carrying a medium size to a small portable charger, the power bank itself is small but there are a lot of cables which you have to carry.
-They easily get tangled and have to be separated like a puzzle which can frustrating and time taking.
+They easily get tangled and have to be separated like a puzzle that can be frustrating and time taking.

 Buyer’s Guide – Choosing the right power bank for camping